 Served: 19 years

-Doug was born on October 5, 1940 in Eubank, Pulaski County, Kentucky; the 7th child of Ollie, a laborer, and Lonnie (Keith) Bryant.
+Doug was born on October 5, 1940 in Eubank, Pulaski County, Kentucky; the 7th child of Ollie and Lonnie (Keith) Bryant.

 After high school, he enlisted in the United States Army and served during the buildup for the Vietnam War.